Quick Verdict

 Philosophy: Automation infrastructure should be owned, not rented.

 How it works: n8n is an open-source workflow automation platform that can be self-hosted on your own server infrastructure.
-The visual editor is similar in concept to Make but with full code access at every node — meaning technically capable users can extend n8n beyond what any SaaS platform allows.
+The visual editor is similar in concept to Make but with full code access at every node, meaning technically capable users can extend n8n beyond what any SaaS platform allows.
+The n8n source code is publicly maintained on GitHub and actively developed, with over 45,000 GitHub stars as of early 2026, making it among the most widely adopted open-source workflow automation tools available.10

-Pricing model: Free if self-hosted (you pay only for server costs, typically $5–$20/month on a basic VPS).
-A cloud-hosted version is also available starting at approximately $20/month.
+Pricing model: Free if self-hosted (you pay only for server costs typically $5–$20/month on a basic VPS via providers such as DigitalOcean or equivalent).
+A cloud-hosted version is available starting at approximately $20/month via n8n’s official pricing page.11

 Best for: Technical teams or organizations with a developer resource, high-volume operations where SaaS platform costs become prohibitive, and businesses that require full data sovereignty (healthcare, legal, finance).

 Honest limitation: n8n is not appropriate for non-technical teams.
-Initial setup requires server configuration, and ongoing maintenance requires someone comfortable with infrastructure.
-Based on our research data, initial technical investment averages 34 hours before the first production workflow is live.
+Initial setup requires server configuration, and ongoing maintenance requires someone comfortable with infrastructure. n8n’s own community documentation and setup guides consistently reflect that initial self-hosted deployment involves meaningful technical overhead before the first production workflow goes live.

 How to Choose the Right Platform for Your Stage